KevinB04/team-profile-generator/README.md

   You may fork the repo from my GitHub and run this project in Visual Studio Code.

   ## Usage
-  1. Open `app.js` your terminal and verify that you are in the correct path.
+  1. Open your integrated terminal and verify that you are in the correct path.
   2. Run `npm start` and you will see a list of prompts.
   3. After you answer all of the prompts, an "Output" folder will be created on your left.
 Click that folder and open `team.html`.
 Follow that html page in to your browser and you will have your personalized team profile ready for you.
   ![team-profile](/assets/images/team-profile.jpg)